What is respite?

 Ask your local council for a carer’s assessment (or an Adult Carer Support Plan if you live in Scotland).
 This is a chance to discuss your needs with your local council so they can decide how best to support you.

 If you need support then you will agree a support plan with the local council.
 This care plan may include respite to give you a break from caring.
-For example, you may use sitting service so that you get a couple of hours to go out.
+For example, you may decide to use a sitting service so that you get a couple of hours to go out.

 You should still have a carer’s assessment even if you don’t think you will be able to get any help from the local council to pay for respite.
 They should still be able to offer you support to ensure your needs are being met.

-The person you care for should also have a needs assessment from their local council to see if what support they need.
-Again if they qualify for support they will agree a support / care plan.
+The person you care for should also have a separate needs assessment from their local council to see what support they need.
+Again if they qualify for support they will agree a support/care plan.